krasenslavov/formajs/README.md

 # FormaJS

-FormaJS will help you to create dynamic and iteractive forms with better end user experience.
+FormaJS will help you to create dynamic and interactive forms with a better end user experience.

 There are several starting points once you load up and initialize the script.
-Check out our GitHub page for complete [documentation](https://formajs.com/) with [examples](https://formajs.com/examples/index.html), usage and features.
+Check out our GitHub page for complete [documentation](https://formajs.com/) with [examples](https://formajs.com/examples/index.html), usage, and features.

-*This project is still in alpha version so be careful if you use for live site and in production.*
+*This project is still in alpha version so be careful if you use it for live sites or in production environments.*

 ## [Quick start](https://formajs.com/index.html#usage)